ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/multi.rst

 Multiple Vehicles with MAVProxy
 ===============================

-MAVProxy has basic support for multi-vehicle operations.
+MAVProxy has support for multi-vehicle operations.

 .. figure:: ../../images/multi_veh.png